Meditation

 Out of any experience that bad inevitably comes some good.
 One of these merciful silver linings was that it drove me to learn how to meditate.
 Somehow I’d come across mindfulness-based stress reduction, a secular program developed by a doc (Jon Kabat-Zinn) and now used in many hospitals.
 I’ve written about some of the studies that document its benefits before.

 Meditation really isn’t some woo-woo thing, at least for me.
-It’s more or less just shutting the fuck up for a short while and seeing what floats to the top.
+It’s more or less just quieting down for a short while and seeing what floats to the top.
 During this process of mental relaxation your body physically relaxes in a very pleasant way.
 The sensation of discovering tension in your musculature that you were previously unaware of, then feeling it recede is hard to overstate.
 I feel my circulation open up - my hands and arms, often cold and tight, become warm and comfortably heavy.

 There are many analogues, especially for programmers, to meditation: